Peter Wyder

-Peter Rudolf Wyder (26 February 1934-2015) was a Swiss physicist and a professor of experimental solid-state physics at the Radboud University Nijmegen in the Netherlands from 1967 until 1988 and in 1990.
-Wyder later served as director of the High Field Magnet Laboratory in Grenoble, France.
+Peter Rudolf Wyder (26 February 1934 – 30 July 2024) was a Swiss physicist and a professor of experimental solid-state physics at the Radboud University Nijmegen in the Netherlands from 1967 until 1988 and in 1990.
+Wyder later served as director of the Laboratoire National des Champs Magnétiques Intenses (High Magnetic Field Laboratory) in Grenoble, France.

-Life
+Life and career

-Wyder was born on 26 February 1934 in Burgdorf.
-He obtained his PhD at ETH Zurich in 1965 with a doctoral thesis titled: "Freie Weglängen für die elektrische und die thermische Leitfähigkeit".
-From 1967 he was a professor of experimental solid-state physics at Radboud University Nijmegen.
-There he worked with the High Field Magnet Laboratory.
+Wyder was born in Burgdorf on 26 February 1934.
+He obtained his PhD at ETH Zurich in 1965 with a doctoral thesis titled: "Freie Weglängen für die elektrische und die thermische Leitfähigkeit" and thesis advisor Jorgen Lykke Olsen.

+He then did research in the USA as a Fellow of the Miller Institute of Basic Research in Science at the University of California, Berkeley (1965) and as a Research fellow at Harvard University (1966).
+Starting in 1967 Wyder was a professor of experimental solid-state physics at Radboud University Nijmegen.
+There he worked with the High Magnetic Field Laboratory.

-Wyder was director of the High Field Magnet Laboratory (GHMFL) in Grenoble, France.
+Wyder was director of the Laboratoire National des Champs Magnétiques Intenses (Grenoble High Magnetic Field Laboratory, GHMFL) in Grenoble, France.
 The laboratory was founded on the basis of cooperation between the Max Planck Institute for Solid State Research and the French National Centre for Scientific Research.
 Wyder was director of the Max Planck Institute for Solid State Research between 1984 and 2001.
-He retired as director of the GHMFL in 2001.
+He became Honorary Professor at the University of Konstanz (1987) and Nijmegen University (1989).
+Wyder retired as director of the GHMFL in 2001.

+Wyder died in Amsterdam on 30 July 2024, at the age of 90.